MartinPereiraDev/programming_challenges/readme.md

 ## the files are organized for folders
 This folders have name descriptions
-The folders functions ahve many functions the python
+The folders functions have many functions the python

 ----------------------------------------------------------------------------------------------------------